bstarynk/melt-monitor-2015/README.md

 + `main.c` is the main program and utilities.

++ `filebuf.c` is for file & string buffers

 + `microedit.c`, `webroot/microedit.css`, `webroot/microedit.html`,
   `webroot/microedit.js` is a micro editor (HTML5 contenteditable!) to be able to edit values and use them.
+I am not happy with it, so I coded again the ....

++ `nanoedit.c`,  `webroot/nanoedit.css`, `webroot/nanoedit.html`,
+  `webroot/microedit.js` is a nano editor (no contenteditable)

 + `modules/` should contain generated C code.